liqiantay/liqiantay.github.io/_posts/2021-10-15-collider-simulation.md

 layout: post
 title:  "simulating collider bias"
 ---
 Simulated some data for a WIP.
+As can be seen from the plot, partisan beliefs and outcomes are not associated if all datapoints are taken into account.
+However, conditional on the hospitalization collider, a positive, spurious relationship can be observed.

 ![image](/assets/images/colliderplot11.png)